kubernetes-sigs/gateway-api-inference-extension/site-src/guides/dynamic-lora.md

 # Getting started with Gateway API Inference Extension with Dynamic lora updates on vllm

-The goal of this guide is to get a single InferencePool running with VLLM and demonstrate use of dynamic lora updating !
+The goal of this guide is to get a single InferencePool running with vLLM and demonstrate use of dynamic lora updating!

 ### Requirements
  - Envoy Gateway [v1.2.1](https://gateway.envoyproxy.io/docs/install/install-yaml/#install-with-yaml) or higher